 Planning future property acquisition not only ensures that an airport analyzes the proposed purchase, but the intention for the further growth of airport property to solicit both additional aeronautical and non-aeronautical expansions.
 Planning for future property acquisition within the master planning effort is key to ensure the preservation of this intention and to begin the documenting phase towards acquisition.
-Additionally, some future property acquisition may be required to comply with FAA guidance regarding land use surrounding the airport environment.
+Additionally, some future property acquisition with FAA guidance regarding land use surrounding the airport environment.
 The following subsections outlines the areas and quantity of proposed future property acquisition as presented in the three development alternatives.